apollographql/apollo-server/docs/source/migration.md

 });
 ```

-(In Apollo Server 2 there were some subtle differences between providing a schema with `schema` and providing it with `typeDefs` and `resolvers`; for example, the definition of the `@cacheControl` directive was added only in the latter case.
-These distinctions are removed in Apollo Server 3; for example, the definition of the `@cacheControl` directive is never automatically added.)
+> In Apollo Server 2, there are subtle differences between providing a schema with `schema` versus providing it with `typeDefs` and `resolvers`.
+For example, the automatic definition of the `@cacheControl` directive is added only in the latter case.
+These differences are removed in Apollo Server 3 (for example, the definition of the `@cacheControl` directive is _never_ automatically added).

 ### `tracing`

-In Apollo Server 2, the `tracing` constructor option enabled a trace mechanism implemented in the `apollo-tracing` package.
-This package implements an inefficient JSON format for execution traces returned via the `tracing` GraphQL response extension.
-This format was only consumed by the deprecated `engineproxy` and GraphQL Playground; it is not the tracing format used for Studio usage reporting or Federation inline traces.
-FIXME add some links
+In Apollo Server 2, the `tracing` constructor option enables a trace mechanism implemented in the `apollo-tracing` package.
+This package uses a comparatively inefficient JSON format for execution traces returned via the `tracing` GraphQL response extension.
+The format is consumed only by the deprecated `engineproxy` and GraphQL Playground.
+It is _not_ the tracing format used for Apollo Studio usage reporting or federated inline traces.

-In Apollo Server 3, the `tracing` constructor option has been removed.
+The `tracing` constructor option is removed in Apollo Server 3.
 The `apollo-tracing` package has been deprecated and is no longer being published.

-If you rely on this old trace format, you may be able to still use the old version of `apollo-server-tracing` directly:
+If you rely on this deprecated trace format, you might be able to use the old version of `apollo-server-tracing` directly:

 ```javascript
 new ApolloServer({